m417z/ntdoc/descriptions/token_information_class.md

 | Required privilege | None                     | `SeTcbPrivilege`

 ### Remarks
-Attempting to change mandatory policy of a token that is assigned as a primary process token results in `STATUS_TOKEN_ALREADY_IN_USE`
+Attempting to change mandatory policy of a token that is assigned as a primary process token results in `STATUS_TOKEN_ALREADY_IN_USE`.

 ## TokenLogonSid (28)
 Finds (the first) logon SID (a group with `SE_GROUP_LOGON_ID` flag) in the list of token groups.